Jayakumar03/ThreeHundredDaysOfCode-FE/README.md

-# Getting Started with Create React App
+# Getting Started with frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project hosts the code for the frontend for [ThreeHundredDaysOfCode Challenge](https://www.threehundreddaysofcode.com/). <br />
+The backend code for the server is hosted [here](https://github.com/ravitandon90/ThreeHundredDaysOfCode-BE) <br />.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the following command to run the server locally:

-### `npm start`
+### `npm run start:dev`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Deploying Code

+Once the code gets merged into the `main` branch the code is automatically deployed to the website.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+### `npm run build:dev`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder for the development environment.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\